Podunk Songwriters – Official Rules & Guidelines

 or submit the song in MP3 format and the lyric sheet in .doc format by email to

-bluegrassshowcase@gmail.com.
-Entries must be received by April 30.
-Email entries will be confirmed to the sender.
+bluegrassShowcase@gmail.com.
+Entries must be received by midnight April 30.
+Entries will be confirmed if the sender provides an email address.
 Entries received after the deadline will not be considered.

 Electronic Submissions